 - Better preparation for medical school from both the admissions and the academic perspectives.

 In medical school and other health profession schools, you will need to exercise skills in teamwork and leadership and employ a broad understanding of health care.
-Med Plus prepares you with workshops, such as: First Aid, CPR, team building and leadership skills, computer training, nutrition, presentation skills and time and stress management workshops.
+Med Plus prepares you with workshops, such as: team building and leadership skills, nutrition, presentation skills and time and stress management workshops.

 Level I and II fees are $775 each year.